bullioncapital/nodes/README.md

 ## Troubleshoot

-In case if the setting up a network gives error
+In case if setting up the network gives you the following error:
 ```bash
 could not find an available, non-overlapping IPv4 address pool among the defaults to assign to the network
 ```

-then uncomment the `networks` section of the `docker-compose.yaml` and provide unique subnet mask to each of the four networks by replacing `NNN` with number `2+`.
+then uncomment the `networks` section of the `docker-compose.yaml` and provide a unique subnet mask to each of the four networks by replacing `NNN` with number `2+`.

 ```bash
 networks: